 You are STRONGLY ENCOURAGED to look at this institution’s courses ahead of time to see how they will match up to your Mason degree requirements.
 Talk to your academic advisor about what courses you will need to receive credit for during your time abroad to stay on-track for your degree.
 When looking at courses keep in mind that course schedules can change.
 We recommend having twice as many courses approved as necessary.

-Off campus accommodations, conveniently located within close proximity to both the beach and the university.
-Students are housed 2-5 per room and share kitchenettes and bathrooms.
+Students will be placed in off campus accommodations, conveniently located within close proximity to both the beach and the university.
+Students are housed 2-5 per room in share kitchenettes and bathrooms.
 Students will have the opportunity to select their housing preference during the application process.
+Note, while Wi-Fi access is free on campus, internet is charged per gigabyte at the dorms.

 - International Emergency Insurance